acuvity/minibridge/README.md

 ```

 If `deny` is set an not empty, then the request or response is considered as
-blocked and minibridge will not forward it to the MCP server or to the Agent.
+blocked and Minibridge will not forward it to the MCP server or to the Agent.
 Instead, it will return a descriptive MCP error containing the deny reasons, to
 the caller.